+Summary: 12 out of 16 companies（which reaches 75%） believe that the range requirement shall not be considered in AS layer.
+Rapporteur believes that a clear majority view is shown from the counting result.
+Therefore, rapporteur proposes that:

+RAN2 confirm not support discovery range for non-relay discovery in Rel-17.

+In addition, the Q6 is not necessary to be summarized.

 Even in case companies would like to support it in R17, it would be good to limit the impact to avoid additional change more than what LTE-ProSe specified, i.e.,